 A competitive programmer's library of algorithms and data structures in C++.

 I maintain an open-source library of about thirty-five C++ templates for algorithms and data structures.
-These are not your typical algorithms from school; I focused on complex algorithms useful for advanced competitive programmers.
-These include fast implementations of FFT, Aho-Corasick, and Dinic, as well as data structures like Link-Cut Trees and Centroid Decomposition.
+These are fairly advanced tricks targeted toward top competitive programmers, including fast implementations of FFT, Aho-Corasick string search, and Dinic's blocking flow algorithm, as well as data structures like link-cut trees and centroid decomposition.

-This is accessible on a website, which I developed using Angular and the GitHub API.
-The website also includes a searchable collection of more than 600 templates from other open-source competitive programming libraries.
+This is accessible on a static website, which I developed using Angular.
+The website also includes a searchable collection of more than 600 code samples from other open-source libraries.

 Canvas Hashlife December 2018